GMOD/jbrowse-react-app-nextjs-demo/README.md

 ## Deploy

-This page is deployed to https://jbrowse.org/demos/lgv-nextjs (uses `yarn build && yarn export` to create static build with no server side)
+This page is deployed to https://jbrowse.org/demos/app-nextjs (uses `output:export` in next.config.js to create static build with no server side)